 Boy: “Not many.
 In most games I don’t get to score a goal at all”

 This script is a real situation from my kids coaching session with an 8 years old boy a few months ago.
 Goal setting is in every part of our lives, yet we struggle to do it properly.

-From very early on we set goals to ourselves, we want to achieve something good, we want to validate ourselves.
-As parents, we also set them goals to push them to do better and enjoy more.
+From very early on we set goals for ourselves, we want to achieve something good, we want to validate ourselves.
+As parents, we also set goals to push our childrento do better and enjoy more.

-What we don’t realise is the effects a bad goal might have on us or them.
+However, what we don’t realise is the effects a bad goal might have on us or them.
 Over ambitious goals are as bad as too low goals or no goals at all.
 We all seem to know that.
-In the corporate world everybody talks about SMART goal setting and things like that, yet so few people do it themselves.
+In the corporate world everybody talks about SMART goal setting and things like that, yet, only few people do it themselves.
 The situation is not different in parenting classes.

 Finding the right goal and defining it in the right terms will be the difference between failure and success.
-Here are two simple techniques that I work with children to set their goals
+Here are two simple techniques I use when coaching kids to set their goals

-In our sessions I ask children to create their excitement scale.
-We represent it as a 1-10 scale in which 1 is boredom and falling asleep and 1o is hyperactive excitement.
-I then ask them to fill the gaps in between with whatever representation comes to their mind (ie. 8 is fireworks going, 5 is a clock, precise and constant).
+In our kid coaching sessions, I ask children to create their excitement scale.
+We represent it on a 1-10 scale in which 1 is boredom and falling asleep and 10 is hyperactive excitement.
+Then, I ask them to fill the gaps in between with whatever representation comes to their mind (ie. 8 is fireworks going off, 5 is a clock, precise and constant).

-I ask them, what level do you think you need to be to achieve their goal.
+I ask them, “What level do you think you need to be to achieve the goal?”
 The normal answer is 7 or 8, sometimes they even want to be 10.
 We then rehearse through the journey to achieve their goal.
 Through games and talk they quickly realise that the more excited they are the worse they perform.
 Working as a life coach for kids I have realized that too much excitement can be counterproductive.
 The excitement can wear out with the slightest difficulty.

 Eventually, they tell me things like “I think that I need to be at a 5 or maximum 6.
 If I go higher I get excited and with that I get nervous”